q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

         return clone
 ```
-A method to find contours on each ROIs, draw maximum contours and then set pointer relative to VUI and Canvas.
+A method to find contours on each ROIs, draw maximum contours, and then set pointer relative to VUI and Canvas.
 * Initialize roi_counts with keys as each ROIs and values as None.
 * Loop through average of each ROIs.
-    * Take current gray of this ROI and find absolute difference.
+    * Take the current gray of this ROI and fthe ind absolute difference.
     * Threshold the difference image to binary and find contours.
     * Set m to (-1, -1) initially.
-    * If length of contours is greater then:
+    * If the length of the contours is greater then:
-        * Find max contour and draw it on frame clone.
+        * Find the max contour and draw it on the frame clone.
-        * Find minimum point of contour and draw a pointer on that point.
+        * Find a minimum point of a contour and draw a pointer on that point.
         * Insert contour counts to each ROIs.
         * Perform pointer translation relative to mroi, vroi and droi.
     * Finally, set `roi_pointer` to each ROI.